 Housed within the RWC, the Climbing Tower offers premiere indoor climbing for students at UCF.
 Standing at 41 feet, the tower is comprised of over 20 top-rope routes in a wide range of difficulty levels, making it a great place for beginners as well as avid climbers.
 Bouldering routes are also available for those interested in climbing low to the ground.

-As part of the RWC reopening 2.1 for Spring 2021, the Climbing Tower will re-open under new policies to optimize safety including a new reservation system and the following enhancements:
+As part of the RWC reopening 2.2 plan for Summer A 2021, the Climbing Tower will continue with COVID-19 related policies to optimize safety including a the reservation system and the following enhancements:

 Reservations will be made through our portal at ucfrwc.org.

 If you need to cancel right after making your reservation: